-It is possible to view the astonishing work of the late Lebbeus Woods in the real world thanks to the construction of the famous theorist’s Light Pavilion — exploding from a void within Steven Holl’s Sliced Porosity Block.
-However, this sage of conceptual architecture is most well-known for his unbuilt ideas, many of which were published online from 2007 to 2012 in the form of sketches, drawings, and blog posts ranging from architectural criticism to full-blown theses on contemporary urban conditions.
+It is possible to view the astonishing work of the late architect and artist Lebbeus Woods in the real world thanks to the construction of the Light Pavilion, exploding from a void within Steven Holl’s Sliced Porosity Block.
+However, this sage of conceptual architecture is most well-known for his unbuilt ideas.
+Many of these were published online from 2007 to 2012 in the form of sketches, drawings and blog posts ranging from architectural criticism to full-blown theses on contemporary urban conditions.

-These words are now available in print courtesy of a new book by Princeton Architectural Press entitled Slow Manifesto: Lebbeus Woods Blog, released today.
+These sketches are now available in print courtesy of a book by Princeton Architectural Press entitled Slow Manifesto: Lebbeus Woods Blog.
 This comprehensive collection of articles and images constitutes a significant contribution to modern architectural theory, and forms ample inspiration for the One Drawing Challenge — an ideas competition that could win you $2,500 and a host of other prizes.

 Solohouse, 1988–89; courtesy of the Estate of Lebbeus Woods